Keisuke Kurokawa

-Keisuke Kurokawa (黒川 圭介, Kurokawa Keisuke) is a Japanese footballer who plays for Gamba Osaka in the J1 League.
+Keisuke Kurokawa (黒川 圭介, Kurokawa Keisuke) is a Japanese footballer who plays for D.C.
+United in Major League Soccer.
 His regular playing position is a left back.

 Career

 Ahead of his senior year at Kansai University, Kurokawa signed on as a specially designated player for Gamba Osaka ahead of the 2019 season.
 He made his first two appearances for the team in the 2019 J.League Cup, first in the 4–1 victory over Júbilo Iwata on April 24 and later in a 3–1 win over Shimizu S-Pulse the following month.
 He made his J.League debut shortly after, coming on as a 71st-minute substitute for Oh Jae-suk in the 3–1 loss away to Sagan Tosu on 11 May 2019.